StatisticsHealthEconomics/outstandR/cran-comments.md

     * Regarding possibly misspelled words ('Baio', 'ISSN'): these are a proper name and a standard acronym, respectively, and have been added to the `inst/WORDLIST` file.
     * The URL for the GPL-3.0 license timed out during the check.
 This is a valid URL, and timed out

-2. Example runtime NOTE:
-    * The long-running example has been wrapped in `\dontrun{}` tags as it is for demonstration purposes and does not need to be run during the automated check.

 ---

 This is the first submission.
 Thank you for your consideration.